Deforming elephants of Q-Fano threefolds

 Let $U_2:= V_k$, $\mu_{12}:= \nu_1 \circ f_{k,1}$ and

-We see that these satisfy the conditions (i) in the statement by (i)' and (iii)' of the properties of $f_{k,1}$.
+We see that these satisfy the property (i) in the statement by the properties (i)' and (iii)' of $f_{k,1}$.
 We see the property (ii) since the morphism $\nu_1$ is an isomorphism outside $\Sing U_1$ and $Z_i$ is contained in the inverse image of $D_1 \cap E_1$ by the condition (ii)'.
 We see the property (iii) by the property (ii)' of $f_{k,1}$.

 We can check the inequality $a(E_{2,j}', U_1', D_1') \le 0$ as follows; For $i \ge j$, let $f'_{i,j}:= f'_{j} \circ \cdots \circ f'_{i-1} : V'_i \rightarrow V'_j $ be the composition.
 We have an equality